Ramanand23/YouR.Type/README.md

   #                                         **YouR.Type**    ⌨️
  ### 🕹 DEMO  👇
  ![Demo](https://github.com/Ramanand23/YouR.Type--Typing-Speed-Test-/blob/master/iconsflow/ezgif.com-gif-maker.gif)
-##    🔎 What is YouRType?
+##    🔎 What is YouR.Type?

-###  👉🏻 YouRType is a typing speed test program made using Tkinter package in PYTHON.It is useful to measure the typing speed of the user in terms of POOR,AVERAGE & EXCELLENT remarks and has a rich set of sentences to do typing practice and learn to type fast.
+###  👉🏻 YouR.Type is a typing speed test program made using Tkinter package in PYTHON.It is useful to measure the typing speed of the user in terms of POOR,AVERAGE & EXCELLENT remarks and has a rich set of sentences to do typing practice and learn to type fast.

-##   ⏳    Instructions for YouRType
+##   ⏳    Instructions for YouR.Type

  ####  📌 HOW TO USE:

-		1. Start🏁 typing immediately as you open YouRType.
+		1. Start🏁 typing immediately as you open YouR.Type .

 		2. You can ignore the inverted comma's and start typing directly the sentence displayed.